Sigismund III Vasa: Tensions

 The Uppsala Resolution of 1594 dictated the rights and securities of Protestants in Sweden; it promised to uphold the Lutheran faith in the country, forbade non-Lutherans from being appointed to office or participating in the educational system and prevented Sigismund from freely raising taxes for war.
 However, the resolution was undermined whenever possible.
 With military backing, Sigismund installed his own commanders in Swedish castles and made them responsible directly to him.
 He established the office of regional governor (ståthållare) and appointed Charles' lifelong enemy, Klaus Fleming, as the overlord of Finland.
 The governors served notice that they would abstain from persecuting Catholicism in their administered territories.
-Erik Brahe, a Roman Catholic, became the governor of Sweden's capital city, Stockholm, in defiance of the 1594 charter which sparked widespread anger.
+Erik Brahe, a Catholic, became the governor of Sweden's capital city, Stockholm, in defiance of the 1594 charter which sparked widespread anger.

-On 4 August 1594 Sigismund decreed that the Swedish parliament (Riksdag) had no right to function without royal consent.
+On 4 August 1594, Sigismund decreed that the Swedish parliament (Riksdag) had no right to function without royal consent.
 Despite this, Charles summoned a parliament at Söderköping in autumn of 1595, at which he declared himself regent and head of government, who would govern Sweden reciprocally with the Privy Council during the King's absence from the realm.
 The Finnish nobility led by Fleming rejected this resolution and so did Sigismund's emissary who ordered him, in the name of the king, to resign.
 Fleming sympathised with Sigismund and considered Charles a rebel.
 In response, Charles instigated a brief revolt against Fleming among the peasants under Jaakko Ilkka in the province of Ostrobothnia, known today as the Cudgel War.